XRPLF/xrpl-dev-portal/content/data_v2.md

 An exchange object represents an actual exchange of currency, which can occur in the Ripple Consensus Ledger as the result of executing either an OfferCreate transaction or a Payment transaction.
 In order for currency to actually change hands, there must be a previously-unfilled Offer previously placed in the ledger with an OfferCreate transaction.

+A single transaction can cause several exchanges to occur.
+In this case, the sender of the transaction is the taker for all the exchanges, but each exchange will have a different provider, currency pair, or both.

 | Field | Value | Description |
 |-------|-------|-------------|
 | base\_amount | Number | The amount of the base currency that was traded |